Skip to content

 • += - Append/nest second object within first

-• ++= - Merge/flatten properties from both objects
+• ++= - Merge/flatten properties from both objects.
+For rules, concatenates additional rule alternatives (see Rule Composition)

 Examples